mfherbst/asedftk/README.md

    ```
    python-jl -c "import asedftk; asedftk.install()"
    ```
-   **Note:** The use of `python-jl` instead of a plain `python` is on purpose to [work around some limitations](https://pyjulia.readthedocs.io/en/stable/troubleshooting.html#your-python-interpreter-is-statically-linked-to-libpython) present in some Linux distros like Debian or Ubuntu.
+   **Note** the use of `python-jl` instead of a plain `python` to [work around some limitations](https://pyjulia.readthedocs.io/en/stable/troubleshooting.html#your-python-interpreter-is-statically-linked-to-libpython) present in some Linux distros like Debian or Ubuntu.
 4. That's it, you're all set.
-But before you get going, please note:
+But please note:
    The limitation mentioned above implies that you might also need to run your Python scripts with the `python-jl` wrapper if you want to use asedftk in them.
-   I.e. if you have written a calculation script `script.py` you need to start it as `python-jl script.py`.
+   I.e. if you have written a calculation script `script.py` you might need to start it as `python-jl script.py`.

 ## Basic usage
 `asedftk.DFTK` is basically a class wrapping around DFTK and making it an [ASE calculator](https://wiki.fysik.dtu.dk/ase/ase/calculators/calculators.html).
-Just use it like any other.
+Just use it like any other calculator class.
 For example:
 ```python
 from asedftk import DFTK
 from ase.build import bulk